 Distance from Charlotte, NC: 179 miles

-- Smoky Mountains Trains Museum- The Smoky Mountains Trains Museum has an impressive collection of 7,000 Lionel engines, cars, accessories, and a fully stocked gift store.
+- Smoky Mountain Trains Museum- The Smoky Mountain Trains Museum has an impressive collection of 7,000 Lionel engines, cars, accessories, and a fully stocked gift store.
 Through the museum, book a scenic train ride through the Western North Carolina hills in a number of their exclusive trains.
 During the holidays, join the fun for a Polar Express ride!

 24) New River Gorge National Park, WV